samhains/samhains.github.io/blog/_posts/temp/2018-10-14-entrapment-digital-desire.md

 **How do we stage and perform our own entrapment in digital networks?**

 ![](https://i.imgur.com/vwD9JTS.jpg)
-_TFW your searing critique of social media culture goes viral on earning you thousands of additional followers_
+_TFW your searing critique of social media culture goes viral earning you thousands of additional followers_

 There are a few different ideas I'm interested in bringing together.